srph/til/2015-12-29-js-fn-tostring-includes-comments-to-its-result.md

 ---
-title: JS&colon; Function.Prototype.toString reads comments
+title: JS&colon; Function.Prototype.toString includes comments to its result
 ---

 Let's take this code as an example: